Wabash

 “We're learning to be more efficient,” Johnson said.
 “We're learning to use technology differently than we did before, and we're continuing to lean into that.”

-And, another advantage of the Wabash offering, is that the TaaS units come with advanced telematics, maintenance costs, and insurance included.
+And another advantage of the Wabash offering is that the TaaS units come with advanced telematics, maintenance costs, and insurance included.

-“With the TaaS network, we're able to have brand new equipment and the service intervals that TJ and his wonderful team does,” Suma said.
+“With the TaaS network, we're able to have brand new equipment and the service intervals that TJ and his wonderful team do,” Suma said.
 “And then we also benefit from a repair perspective, from a damage attribution component, all the way through to the actual repair and then the redeployment of that trailer.”

 What about trailer sales?